Above Innsbruck , © Tirol Werbung / Jörg Koopmann

 Handmade cheese, © ErlebnisSennerei Zillertal

-The SchauSennerei Zillertal in Mayrhofen is a working dairy farm where visitors can learn about how cheese, butter and yoghurt are made by hand, either on their own or as part of a guided tour.
+The SchauSennerei Zillertal in Mayrhofen is a working dairy farm where visitors can learn how cheese, butter and yoghurt are made by hand, either on their own or as part of a guided tour.
 Children are accompanied on their journey by the dairy farm's friendly mascot "Zilli" as they make their way along eight tasting stations where they can try different types of milk and yoghurt.
 The farm also has a large adventure play area and its own restaurant, the "Sennereiküche".

 Read moreShow less